phetdam/c-npy-demo/README.rst

    CI/build/deploy workflow is being migrated to GitHub actions after the changes made to `Travis CI's pricing plans`__.

+   Note:

+   The contents of this repository will see significant change in the near future, as I have decided to greatly simplify the code being used.
+The implied volatility stuff will be moved to a new repository, whose name will be yet another play on snake-related stuff.

 A demo Python package illustrating how to combine a compiled Python C extension, foreign compiled C code, ctypes__, and the NumPy and Python C APIs.
 I personally struggled to figure out how to integrate these components together through a